New Zealand Ice Figure Skating Association Inc.

 There are two distinct panels under the IJS, each with a different function:

-A computer system for entering marks, replaying video of elements, and controlling the scoreboard is managed by the chief accountant.
+A computer system for entering marks, replaying video of elements, and controlling the scoreboard is managed by the accountant.